johnrhanzel/project_redline/README.md

 # Eleneor-Web
- A website for my dearest Eleneor (BOT) who continue to be a part of my growth.
+This is a website for my dearest Eleneor (BOT), who continues to be a part of my growth.